hermann-wenninger/app_goreact/README.md

-# different ways to implement a restapi with golang
+# different ways to implement a restapi with golang and rust
-## a way to attach the front end
+## a way to attach the front end with react